Current State of Things (2024 Edition)

 The big question now is can Tampa make the jump from "good" to "great".
 They have proved they can compete in their division and in playoff games, but can this group take the next step and become an actual championship contender?
 Or was last season a bit of a fluke with some good fortune?
 2024 will be telling.

 Naturally it starts with the division.
-Atlanta has a chance to be a much larger threat by adding Kirk Cousins to an offense that has good pass catchers and running backs but was hindered by poor QB play before Cousins' arrival.
+Atlanta has a chance to be a much larger threat by adding Kirk Cousins to an offense that already had good pass catchers and running backs but was hindered by poor QB play before Cousins' arrival.
 It still feels like New Orleans will be in the mix as well, as aforementioned they finished with the same 9-8 record as Tampa last year but tiebreakers gave the Bucs the division.
 I still expect Carolina to be behind the rest as they are still rebuilding.
 The Vegas books actually have Atlanta as the favorite to win this division, with Tampa having slightly better odds than New Orleans.
 So if the Bucs are to win a 4th straight division title, it will have to be as an underdog.
 Even if the Bucs win the division, or get in as a wild card, we have to look at the bigger picture of the NFC.
 Is Tampa truly good enough to jump teams like San Francisco or Detroit?

 The Bucs offense was really clicking in the 2nd half of last season, but offensive coordinator Dave Canales was rewarded for his good coaching by being offered the head coaching job of the Panthers.
 To replace him, the Bucs hired Liam Coen, who was formerly an offensive coordinator for the Rams and worked with Mayfield previously there.
 It will be interesting to see if the Bucs offense can emulate the same success with Coen as they experienced with Canales.